 Do you have two hours a month — the average length of a play — to help Your Friendly Neighborhood Theater Company?
 Take a seat on our board!
-We are currently accepting applications for both 2020 and 2021.
+We’re currently seeking conversations with potential members.

 Serving on a board might sound scary (or, let’s be honest, boring), but we assure you that when it comes to Jobsite not much could be further from the truth.
 Put your passion for live theater to work!

 Because of our efficient producing apparatus the board is not burdened with day-to-day operations of the theater like marketing, play selection, hiring, or any aspect of theatrical production.
 The Straz Center takes care of all front of house needs like the box office, concessions, house management and ushering, security, and maintenance.

-So, what are some of the things our board and our committees do?
+So, what does our board and their committees do?

-- Help reach into more corners of the community.
+- Help us reach more corners of the community.
 One of the greatest challenges we face is folks simply not knowing we’re here, or not understanding our work.
-The more people we can attract to our board who are active in their respective communities, the better our chances of fixing that.
+The more people we can involve on our board who are active in their respective communities, the better our chances of fixing that.

-- Offer valuable insights and diverse perspectives.
-It’s important for us to have an inclusive group that reflects the region’s rich diversity who also share a passion for our unique brand of theater.
-Our board helps advise in a way that offers a wider perspective than we may be able to immediately see as “part of the choir” or because of our own cultural blind-spots.
+- Offer valuable insight and perspective.
+It’s important for us to have an inclusive group that reflects the region’s diversity who also share a passion for our unique brand of theater.
+Our board helps advise in a way that offers a wider perspective than we may be able to immediately see as “part of the choir” as theater practitioners, or because of our own cultural blind-spots.

-- Help get people into the theater.
+- Help get folks into the theater.
 That’s why we do theater, right?
-For it to be experienced by all in a full theater crackling with that magical energy?
+For it to be experienced in a full theater crackling with that magical energy?
 Some folks are great at social media or promotional ideas.
 Others might know a reporter to pitch a unique story.
 Maybe you have thoughts on one-night special events that fits a particular time of year or theme of a show.
 If this sounds appealing, our marketing committee is waiting!